PFC Akademik Sofia: History

 The team finished 7th in the 2011–12 B Group, meaning they were relegated to the V AFG.
 However, the team decided not to play the following season, citing financial problems as the main reason.
-The team was subsequently dissolved in 2012, only keeping its youth levels active until 2013, when Akademik was re-founded, starting from the fourth tier of Bulgarian football, the regional league of Sofia city.
-The reformed club took the name of Akademik 1947 Sofia.
+The team was subsequently dissolved in 2012.
+An unofficial successor, Akademik 1947 Sofia, was founded in 2013.
+According to the Bulgarian Football Union, the new club is a separate entity and records are not carried over from the original club.